heapsource/fire/docs/specs/Services.v1.0.md

 	PSE5				Endpoint ENDPOINT_NAME uses the converter CONVERTER_NAME but the options provided are not compliant with the message expected.
 	PSE6				Endpoint ENDPOINT_NAME action has an empty name.
 	PSE7				Endpoint ENDPOINT_NAME action ACTION was not recognized as a valid action.
+	PSE8				Source SOURCE_NAME does not conforms the JSON format.

 ### Replacement tokens for the Error Messages.